 “OH MY GOSH! “ I look up as I’m drinking my coffee on a misty Summer early morning, to almost come face-to-face with a Koala, looking right back at me.

-We are housesitting in a hilly suburb about 20 km from the centre of the city of Adelaide.
+We are housesitting in a hilly suburb about 20 km from the center of the city of Adelaide.
 This is suburbia.
 This is Australia.
-This my friends is housesitting!
+This friend of mine is housesitting!